-It is a little crazy for me to personally add this as I am pretty much anti plastic in my home.
+It is a little crazy for me to personally add this as I am pretty much anti-plastic in my home.
 But there is a time and a place for this tip.
 I think hosting Thanksgiving is one of them.
-I recently hosted my daughters sweet 16 murder mystery dinner party which was a black tie affair.
+I recently hosted my daughter’s sweet 16 murder mystery dinner party which was a black-tie affair.

 Where in I used these beautiful tasteful disposable serve ware sets that came complete with silverware, cups, and plates.
 I also found very good disposable dinner napkins that felt like cloth.
 Not only did the knives cut our meat fine, but the table also looked beautiful and at the end of the night, all I had to do was toss it in the trash.
-It takes a lot of work to host Thanksgiving or any large dinner event and the last thing you want to do at the end of it all, is wash dishes.
+It takes a lot of work to host Thanksgiving or any large dinner event and the last thing you want to do at the end of it all is wash dishes.

 Opt For Store Bought Where You Can

 Here is another one that you might be surprised to read from me but even I have my limits.
-Yes I share from-scratch food on this blog but if you are cooking a large Thanksgiving meal and you need to get canned cranberry sauce, then go for it.
+Yes, I share from-scratch food on this blog but if you are cooking a large Thanksgiving meal and you need to get canned cranberry sauce, then go for it.
 Your event will not be ruined by canned cranberry sauce or frozen pie crust.
 But what will happen, is it will give you one less thing to worry about making it a less stressful affair.

 Do Your Deep Cleaning 2 Days Ahead of Time

 This is something I started to do in recent years of hosting.
-Prior to this, I would do it the morning of, and if I had help, maybe a bit of it the night before.
-However, I have found that if I ease into the tasks rather than do them all the same day, there is so much less stress.
+Before this, I would do it the morning of, and if I had help, maybe a bit of it the night before.
+However, I have found that if I ease into the tasks rather than do them all on the same day, there is so much less stress.
 This leaves much more time to fuss over the decor and nothing feels rushed.

 Set The Table The Night Before